MycroftAI/mycroft-skills-manager/readme.md

 ## TODO

-- permissions issues in mark1/picroft - prepare_msm.sh script
-- get hashes before git pulling to decide if pip and res.sh should be run
+- Get hashes before git pulling to decide if pip and res.sh should be run
-- handle pip sudo if not in venv
-- requirements.sh guide / template
-- parse readme.md from skills
+- Parse readme.md from skills

 ## New Features

-- checks for skill_requirements.txt, will install skills listed there
+- Checks for skill_requirements.txt, will install skills listed there

-## troubleshooting

-got problem? most likely you forgot

-    workon mycroft

 ## Credits

-JarbasAI
+JarbasAI and Mycroft AI